 As a rule, the old traditional viewpoints, methods and processes dominate the minds.
 In his current study, the HR service provider Hays shows that 72 percent of the decision-makers in IT, finance, research and development surveyed see the island and competition of the specialist departments as a barrier on the way to the digital organization.
 HR departments and even modern HR software often still cement the old norms and rules.

-There are still workplace descriptions with defined competencies, responsibilities, skills, abilities, and goals that no longer meet current fluid and networked requirements.
-Since collusion, decisions can be made only within the departments according to the hierarchy levels, - and even collegial communication beyond "range limits" is eyed suspicious.
+There are still job descriptions with defined competencies, responsibilities, skills, abilities and targets that no longer meet the current fluid and networked requirements.
+Agreements and decisions may only be made within the departments according to the hierarchy levels - and even collegial communication beyond “area boundaries” is viewed with suspicion.

-The range boundary marked the power and influence, the success of each manager, and thus his bonus system.
-An open use of virtual workplaces is usually not "regulated".
-The simple fact that employees can work free from place and time, in addition to networking as partners, does not occur in this way of thinking.
-So many supervisors fall back into the command and control thinking of the last millennium.
+The area boundary marked the power and influence, the success of the individual manager and thus also his bonus system.
+Open use of virtual workplaces is usually not “regulated”.
+The simple fact that employees can work freely from time and place, and networked in partnership, does not occur in this way of thinking.
+So many managers fall back into the command and control thinking of the last millennium.

 Stuck in old performance thinking

-Success in our economy so far has been synonymous with a relevant management position.
-High achievers in the promotion system are still lured by the rise on the career ladder, the promise to gain more income, power and status.
-Although the "pure professional career" as an expert has been around for a long time, the managerial career is still the "crème de la crème", especially if you make it into the executive floors of the DAX companies.
+Success in our economy has been synonymous with a relevant management position.
+High performers are still lured in the promotion system with the rise on the career ladder, the promise of gaining more income, power and status.
+There has been a “pure specialist career” as an expert for a long time, but the managerial career is still the “crème de la crème”, especially if you make it into the executive floors of DAX companies.

-Headhunters show that the career as a manager is still measured by means of leadership and leadership depth, ie the number of hierarchically subordinated employees and hierarchical levels.
-Even with ever-flattened structures, what was already no longer meaningful, is absolutely irrelevant for globally networked project and process structures.
-The "new" assessment structures of young generations, for which power, influence and leadership position are no longer motivated, were forgotten.
+Headhunters prove that careers as managers are still measured based on the range and depth of leadership, i.e. the number of hierarchically subordinate employees and the hierarchy levels.
+What was no longer sensible even with structures that are becoming ever flatter, is absolutely obsolete with globally networked project and process structures.
+The “new” evaluation structures of young generations, for which power, influence and leadership position no longer represent motivation, have been completely forgotten.

-A manager was so far "more powerful", the greater his additional budget responsibility.
-Ultimately, his successes alone count in sales and, above all, in profits.
-Whether he achieves this with a partnership-motivating leadership is insignificant.
-Whether he took into account values and ethics, just as little.
-This only becomes relevant when a scandal like VW reveals the weakness of such a performance system and even damages the shareholder value of the company.
+Up until now, a manager was “the more powerful”, the greater his budget responsibility was.
+Ultimately, his success in sales and, above all, profit count.
+It is irrelevant whether he achieves this with a motivated leadership based on partnership.
+Neither did he take into account values and ethics.
+This only becomes relevant when a scandal such as at VW reveals the weakness of such a performance system and even damages the company's shareholder value.

 Old success criteria are becoming less important

-In a management event on Industry 4.0 this September, the attending managers reacted just as cautiously.
+In a management event on Industry 4.0 this September, the managers present reacted just as cautiously.
 The discussions revolved around technology and processes.
-A very small box took into account HR.
-As in previous decades, it is emphasized again and again that "employees" should receive sufficient training, this time in "digital skills", that the structural change should be accompanied by a change management program and that the change readiness should be determined beforehand.
+HR considered a very small box.
+As was the case decades ago, it is emphasized again and again that “employees” should be trained sufficiently, this time in “digital skills”, that the structural change should be accompanied by a change management program and the change readiness should be determined beforehand.

 The digitization of the HR administration, eLearning, recruiting and talent management is considered useful and also partially implemented.
 A little twisting of this or that technical set screw and overlooks the fact that this is the development of a new performance and leadership culture, which is characterized less by the management, but by clients and employees.
 Less by announcements, specifications, statements, but by listening, understanding, trust and appreciation.